BioJS: History

-The first version of BioJS was released in 2012 by John Gomez.
+The first version of BioJS was released in 2012 by John Gomez Carvajal.
 It was developed as a JavaScript library of web components to represent biological data in web applications.
 Version 2.0 included a complete redesign of the library and was released in 2014 as a Google Summer of Code project led by Manuel Corpas and developed by David Dao and Sebastian Wilzbach.
 Since then over 100 people contributed to the project.
 Currently more than 150 components are available in the BioJS registry.